TinyCircuits/TinyCircuits-Thumby-Games/ThumbyBasic/README.md

 - Download Thumby Basic from the Thumby Arcade
 - Launch the ThumbyBasic and select a .bas file
 - Adding any .bas file into the ThumbyBasic directory automatically loads into the interpreter
+- (Note) ThumbyBasic.py can also be run without depdendencies on any PC for debugging

 ## Syntax Overview